Nettie Young: Life

+Personal life and death

 Nettie married Clint Young and together the couple had eleven children.
 They bought a house together from their landlord, the Wilkinson family.
 It was an original 1930's "project house," which they later received an FHA loan to afford.
 Nettie lived in that house and tended to the surrounding land until she died.

 Work

 Young worked with a keen intuition for construction that she learned from her step-mother, Deborah Pettway Young.
 She made all of her children's clothes and did not use patterns for sewing clothes or quilts.
 Nettie was a co-manager and quilter starting at the very beginning of the Freedom Quilting Bee’s existence.
 When she joined the Freedom Quilting Bee, she began to use patterns common among her peers, and this, she said, stifled her creativity.
 "It broke the ideas I had in my head.
 I should have stayed with my own ideas."
 One of Nettie's favorite quilt patterns is reported to be The Bricklayer pattern.